outaTiME/grunt-replace/README.md

 #### patterns
 Type: `Array`

-Define patterns that will be used to replace the contents of source files.
+Define patterns that will be used to replace the contents of source files, replacement order will be the same as defined in the `Array`.

 #### patterns.match
 Type: `String|RegExp`